-Programme is not possible.
+Transferring between campuses during the Primary years of during the middle years programme is not possible.
 Students start and remain at one campus throughout the Primary and Middle Years Programmes.
 Career-related Programme is currently offered at the South Campus only.